-There are some excellent tools out there for reporting, including PowerBI, Spotfire, Tableau – though most reports are created using MS Excel.
+There are some excellent tools out there for reporting, including PowerBI, Spotfire, Tableau – though MS Excel is still the primary reporting tool for most customers.

 Sabisu is often brought in to take PowerBI, Spotfire or Tableau work to the teams executing the work and making the decisions; the leadership teams and their functional, workstream or discipline teams.